Eduardo Majeroni: America and back

 In 1884 they joined forces with W. J. Wilson, who was managing the Sydney Opera House (no connection to today's famous building on Bennelong Point), where they put on Camille and Marie Antoinette, both written expressly for Ristori by Paolo Giacometti. and Sardou's Fédora.
 They took over the leases of Melbourne's Bijou Theatre and White's Rooms in Adelaide, and brought in some attractive performers — Miss De Grey's London Comedy Company, as well as their own Majeroni and Wilson's Comic Opera Company with Luscombe Searelle's Bobadil and much else, but business was slow and they lost money.

 Majeroni was beset by poor health in his last years.
 It may be no coincidence that these last productions — Jealousy, Camille and Marie Antoinette were written for a female lead.

-They made another tour of India and China in 1889, playing Jealousy at the Corinthia Theatre, Calcutta, to good if refined reviews from The Statesman of India, but were in very poor health on their return to Sydney.
+They made another tour of India and China in 1889, playing Jealousy at the Corinthian Theatre, Calcutta, to good if refined reviews from The Statesman of India, but were in very poor health on their return to Sydney.